polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/installing-substrate.md

 title: "Installing Substrate"
 ---

-Following ways to install Substrate assume you are running Mac OS, Arch, or a Debian-based OS like Ubuntu.
+Here are instructions to install Substrate for Mac OS, Arch, or a Debian-based OS like Ubuntu.
 For Windows users, you can try it [here](https://github.com/paritytech/substrate#612-windows).

 ## Fast Installation